Exclusive: A billion for every chip-maker who 'makes in India,' sources say

 The source added that New Delhi is willing to offer companies concessions, including waivers on customs duty, research and development expenses and interest free loans.

-(Reporting by Sankalp Phartiyal and Aditi Shah; Additional reporting by Douglas Busvine and Mathieu Rosemain; editing by Barbara Lewis)
+(Reporting by Sankalp Phartiyal and Aditi Shah; Additional reporting by Douglas Busvine and Mathieu Rosemain; Editing by Barbara Lewis and Jan Harvey)